pwhittlesea/pwhittlesea.github.com/content/posts/2025-06-09-i-am-whittlesea-clark/index.md

 ---
+aliases:
+  - "/update/i-am-whittlesea-clark/"
 title: "I am Whittlesea-Clark"
 date: 2025-06-09 20:48:00 +0100
-categories: update
+categories: [update]

-toc: false
-tagline: &tagline "So, I have changed my name Phillip Whittlesea-Clark.
+summary: "So, I have changed my name Phillip Whittlesea-Clark.
 Finally."
-excerpt: *tagline
 ---

 > What's in a name?
 That which we call a rose by any other name would smell as sweet.
 >
 > &mdash; William Shakespeare, Romeo and Juliet
-{: .small }

 If you have known me for a while, you would remember me as 'Phillip Whittlesea'.
 However, more recently, I have been going by my married name of _Whittlesea-Clark_.